 What Is a Third-Party Car Rental Website?

-Some, such as Expedia, are online travel agencies, while others, such as Auto Europe, are car rental wholesalers or consolidators.
-Still others, such as Priceline, sell travel products using an opaque online sales model in which customers do not find out which company will supply their rental car until after they have paid for it.
+Third-party travel websites, such as Orbitz, Rentalcars.com, Expedia and Auto Europe, sell travel products from a variety of providers.
+Some, such as Expedia, are online travel agencies, while others, including Auto Europe, are car rental wholesalers or consolidators.
+Still others, such as Priceline, sell travel products using an opaque sales model in which customers do not find out which company will supply their rental car until after they have paid for it.

 How Do Third-Party Car Rentals Work?